Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 How much does an EPK cost?

-You can build an EPK for free using a tool like ConvertKit’s landing page builder.
-Our landing page builder is easy to use and edit on-the-fly.
-All you have to do is pick a template you like, add your info, and customize it to fit your vibe in less than an hour.
+The best way to make a free EPK is by starting with a landing page.
+With ConvertKit you can create a landing page in the next 10 minutes and easily customize the contents of your EPK.
+Our landing page editor is simple to use and edit on-the-fly.
+All you have to do is pick a template you like, add your info, and style it to fit your vibe.

 Here’s how I created our EPK for Sundae Crush using ConvertKit: